kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 **This a developing article and covers an ongoing event.
 The SotC recommend reloading before reading.**
 ***
-# BREAKING:

-Much like _"Able Danger"_ was the blueprint for 9/11.  _"Surprise, Kill, Vanish"_ was the blueprint used by the CIA for Mount Calvary Baptist Church.
-They haven't vanished though, she ("Hurricane Annie") keeps coming back for more SURPRISE attacks that are KILLing mourners of the previously VANISHed's funerals.
-It's all right there on their [website](https://www.cia.gov/static/Review-Surprise-Kill-Vanish.pdf).
-If the link breaks, we suspect it will quickly, don't worry, we have it--in multiple public places.
-***
 _“A massacre is the killing of a large number of people, especially those who are not involved in any fighting or have no way of defending themselves.
 A massacre is generally considered to be morally unacceptable, especially when perpetrated by a group of political actors against defenseless victims.”_ - Wikipedia

 ![IMG_0117](https://github.com/Mission23/Mission23/assets/140252803/5b61181a-de0c-4cf3-be46-9bb34b398e55)